brian-dawn/brian-dawn.github.io/src/content/blog/python-notes.md

 banner: "/planet03.png"
 ---

-Python is quite a bit landscape, it can be intimidating to know how to manage projects.
+Python is quite a big landscape, it can be intimidating to know how to manage projects.

 Here is my ultra minimal Python setup.
 It only requires the installation of one non-standard tool.

 # Project Management